Billionaire Republicans Privately Diss Trump

 At this year’s event, despite a roaring stock market, the mood was glum.
 Barry Sternlicht, a billionaire real-estate investor, hotel mogul, and self-described Trump friend and golf partner, seemed to have soured on the president.
 “I expected him to go to the middle, because I thought he wanted to be great,” he said of Trump, according to an audio of his off-the-record talk obtained by New York.
 “I played [golf] with Donald Trump and his golf game is like his presidency,” he said, eliciting guffaws.
 “He’s amusing as my friend, but he’s not very amusing as president of the United States.
 And I’m a Republican.”

 Other conference participants sounded the alarm more loudly.
-Republican Seth Klarman, CEO of $30 billion Baupost Capital hedge fund, had already warned his investors about Trump’s protectionist policies and the deficits his tax plan would produce.
+Frequent GOP donor Seth Klarman, CEO of $30 billion Baupost Group hedge fund, had already warned his investors about Trump’s protectionist policies and the deficits his tax plan would produce.
 But at Robin Hood, Klarman — who is widely revered in investing circles — offered a much harsher assessment of Trump to his peers.

 “The president is a threat to democracy.
 He has attacked journalists and he’s threatening to take away NBC’s license,” Klarman said, according to an audio recording of his remarks.
 “He’s attacking judges.
 He’s violating all sorts of democratic norms, from the emoluments clause to questioning the election and threatening to lock up his opponent.
 People don’t focus on this but Nazi Germany had a constitution before Hitler came to power and at the end of the war they had the exact same constitution.
 It lasted all the way through, but democracy didn’t.”